Wimmics/corese/docs/storage/Configuring and Connecting to Different Storage Systems in Corese.md

 ## 4. Configuring Storage Systems in Corese-GUI and Corese-Server

 To configure storage systems in the Corese GUI or Server, it is necessary to create a properties file.
-This file should include the `STORAGE_PATH` configuration property, which specifies the storage systems to use.
+This file should include the `STORAGE` configuration property, which specifies the storage systems to use.

 To run Corese-GUI or Corese-Server with a property file, the `-init` option must be used.
 For instance, the following bash command runs Corese-GUI using the `gui.properties` file: